Tmp2k/x16-emulator/webassembly/WebAssembly.md

 ### Known Issues
 * Speed of the webassembly emulation is lacking, compared to the native version
 * No support to load PRGs (yet)
-* Doesn't display particularly well in portrait mode on mobile